rustwasm/wee_alloc/README.md

 - The maximum alignment supported is word alignment.

-- Deallocation always pushes to the front of the free list, making it an *O(1)* operation.
+- Deallocation is an *O(1)* operation.

-  The tradeoff is that physically adjacent cells `a` and `b` are never re-unified into a single cell `ab` so that they could service a potential allocation of size `n` where

-      size(max(size(a), size(b))) < n <= size(a) + size(b)

-  This leads to higher fragmentation and peak memory usage.

-  It also follows that `wee_alloc` will never return freed pages to the WebAssembly engine / operating system.
-They are indefinitely kept in its internal free lists for potential future allocations.
-Once a WebAssembly module instance / process reaches peak page usage, its usage will remain at that peak until finished.
+- `wee_alloc` will never return freed pages to the WebAssembly engine / operating system.
+Currently, WebAssembly can only grow its heap, and can never shrink it.
+All allocated pages are indefinitely kept in `wee_alloc`'s internal free lists for potential future allocations, even when running on unix targets.

-- `wee_alloc` uses a simple first-fit free list implementation.
+- `wee_alloc` uses a simple, first-fit free list implementation.
 This means that allocation is an *O(n)* operation.

   Using the `size_classes` feature enables extra free lists dedicated to small